Our Premier Product (thousand pieces in stock as of October 2019):

 Condition of Tubes:

 The condition of the mast tubes vary from brand-new to heavily used but serviceable (see physical condition photo to the right).
-The current August 2017 stock is mostly condition 1-3, with some in condition 4-6.
+The current October 2019 stock is mostly condition 2-7, with very few condition 2.
 We remove any serious nicks or burrs that prevent proper assembly, and verify that the pieces will actually go together.
 All you need to do to make these look new again is obtain, from your nearest hardware store, a can of spray paint, such as, Krylon Camouflage Paint System.

 To continue bringing you these outstanding surplus aluminum sections, we now have to compete directly with others who recognize the value of the high quality aluminum available in these items.
 We try to maintain a decent supply of pieces in stock; however, we are not sure how much longer these will be readily available.